BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/README.md

 ### 1.1 Simulating the BrightView system equiped with Single-Pinhole collimator in GATE

-We provide one [example]{https://github.com/BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/blob/main/GATE_MACROS_%20PINHOLE_Thyroid.zip} of planar imaging with the BrightView system in the context of thyroid scintigraphy with single pinhole collimator.
+We provide one example of planar imaging with the BrightView system in the context of thyroid scintigraphy with single pinhole collimator - https://github.com/BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/blob/main/GATE_MACROS_%20PINHOLE_Thyroid.zip .

 The geometry of the SPH collimator was first generated in SolidworksR software (https://www.solidworks.com/) based on the Computer-Aided Design (CAD) drawing provided by the manufacturer and then was converted into the STL format (triangular surface meshes) and imported into GATE.